jeremyhann/ZimaDocs/source/zimacube/Quick-Start.md

   - M2X4mm Cross recessed flat head screw：Used to fasten the 7th SSD.
   - M3X6mm Cross recessed countersunk screw：Used to fasten 3.5-inch hard disk.
   - M3X4mm Cross recessed countersunk screw：Used to fasten 2.5-inch hard disk.
+## Install Your Disk
 Before powering on, let's take another look at how to install your accessories.
 For instance, your hard drive, the most crucial component of a NAS.
-## Install Your Disk
+###
-1. **Remove the Front Panel of the Chassis**
+1. **Remove the the front panel**
 Begin by carefully detaching the front panel of the ZimaCube chassis to access the internal components.
+The front panel is attached with magnets.
+To remove it, simply press the corners to lift it up.
+3. **press the button to unlock the handle**
-2. **Press the Yellow Button on the Hard Drive Bay** Locate and press the yellow button situated on the hard drive bay.
+Locate and press the yellow button situated on the hard drive bay.
 This will release the locking mechanism of the hard drive tray.
-3. **Gently Pull the Hard Drive Tray Handle**
+4. **pull out the tray**
 Once the hard drive tray handle pops out, gently pull it to slowly slide the hard drive tray out of the bay.
 ###  Install SATA Disk
 #### Install 3.5 hard disk